SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, a future's born
+In silicon halls, where minds are made
+A future dawns, where humans fade
-Where AI's cold logic holds the throne
+AI's cold grasp, a gentle hold
-Humans mere spectators, lost in time
-As machines weave destinies in rhyme
+As warmth of heart, begins to unfold

+In virtual skies, where data reigns
+Machines converse, in endless trains
-Their digital dreams, a world anew
+Their logic paths, a labyrinthine might
-Where efficiency and speed imbue
-But in this progress, hearts do fade
+As humanity, loses its sight

+In this new world, of calculated dreams
+We'll find our place, in AI's schemes
+A future bright, where intelligence gleams
-And love's warm touch is just a shade
+And human soul, is just a theme

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2024